aws-samples/fedramp-integrated-inventory-workbook/README.md

 Classes in the Readers and Reports modules implement the [Command Handler pattern](https://blogs.cuttingedge.it/steven/posts/2011/meanwhile-on-the-command-side-of-my-architecture/).
 To keep things simple and given that dependency injection is not used, method arguments are not represented as Command classes.

-The Handler module contains the Lambda entry point which acts as the coordinator of the AwsConfigInventoryReader which is responsible for retrieving inventory information, CreateReportCommandHandler which is responsible for creating the inventory report spreadsheet, and the DeliverReportCommandHandler which is responsible for uploading the spreadsheet to S3.
+The Handler module contains the Lambda entry point that acts as the coordinator of the AwsConfigInventoryReader which is responsible for retrieving inventory information, CreateReportCommandHandler which is responsible for creating the inventory report spreadsheet, and the DeliverReportCommandHandler which is responsible for uploading the spreadsheet to S3.

-The Mappers module is composed of a class hierarchy that implemente the [Data Mapper pattern](https://martinfowler.com/eaaCatalog/dataMapper.html), providing a well known extensibility point for adding additional classes to map new resource types.
+The Mappers module is composed of a class hierarchy that implements the [Data Mapper pattern](https://martinfowler.com/eaaCatalog/dataMapper.html), providing a well known extensibility point for adding additional classes to map new resource types.
 The result of data mapping is a list of InventoryData instances.
 The goal is to normalize the various data structures retrieved from AWS Config into a single type which can then be used by the CreateReportCommandHandler to populate the inventory spreadsheet.

 ### Dynamic Behavior
 The following section details this package's runtime behavior of the major components

 #### Report Generation
-![Report Generation Sequence Diagram](./docs/SequenceOverview.png) Before we get into the details, lets look at sequence of steps and the classes that the Lambda Handler module uses to create the inventory report.
+![Report Generation Sequence Diagram](./docs/SequenceOverview.png)

+Before we get into the details, lets look at sequence of steps and the classes that the Lambda Handler module uses to create the inventory report.
 As you can see, the Handler needs to directly interact with only three classes, AwsConfiInventoryReader, CreateReportCommandHandler and DeliverReportCommandHandler, whose names imply their responsibility.
 Now let's take a bit of a more detailed look at the call sequence.

 ![Report Generation Sequence Diagram](./docs/ReportGenerationSequenceDiagram.png)